Fear the reaper: How UW running back Richard Newton rebuilt himself after controversial benching

 And then, inexplicably, everything was over.

 A healthy, available Newton did not play in UW’s final two games, for reasons Lake has repeatedly refused to explain.
-When asked to address the issue on Saturday, Newton said simply that “I just felt like I needed to work harder.
+When asked to address the issue Saturday, Newton said simply: “I just felt like I needed to work harder.
 I wasn’t working hard enough.
 That’s what I feel like contributed to that.”

-And yet, Lake declared this month that “his body looks the best I’ve ever seen it.
+And yet, Lake declared this month: “His body looks the best I’ve ever seen it.
 He’s lean.
 He looks fast.
 I’m expecting Rich to have a big year.”

 Indeed, through nine fall practices, the reaper is running well.